Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 ```

 In `simple-TAN`, the `(x,y)` pair refers to the display point's coordinates in
-the image-view plane, i.e. the plane perpendicular to the viewing direction in
+the image-view plane, i.e., the plane perpendicular to the viewing direction in
 the image observer frame.
-Those coordinates are used directly as an
+Those coordinates are used directly as a
-approximation to the helioprojective viewing angles, instead of first
+small-angle approximation to the helioprojective viewing angles, instead of
-converting the 3D point to helioprojective coordinates and then applying the
+first converting the 3D point to helioprojective coordinates and then applying
-`formal-TAN` projection step.
+the `formal-TAN` projection step.

 \newpage